arzekeil/wlu-course-info-api/README.md

 After running the script I upload the data onto a mongodb database where it can be used by the microservice.

+After completing the development of the API I created a Dockerfile to build a Docker image of the application so that it could be deployed on Heroku as a container.

 ## Use Cases

 ### Data Validation